- Future Students

 What are the degree options?

-The EWU MBA program offers elective concentrations in Accounting or Finance.
-Electives may also be chosen from advanced offerings in other business disciplines as well as Health Services Administration, Public Administration and internship opportunities.
+The EWU MBA program offers elective concentrations in Accounting, Finance, and Global Business and Economics.
+Electives may also be chosen from advanced offerings in other business disciplines as well as Public Administration and internship opportunities.

 A combined MBA Degree/Health Services Administration Certificate is also available.
 The Health Services Administration Certificate is intended to provide students who have an interest in working within the health field with an understanding of the many different types of health organizations that exist in the U.S. The courses also present students with an overview of the financial, legal and administrative issues that face all health administrators in today's market.